-Once you sign Form G-28, the attorney is authorized to access your immigration file and to send and receive correspondence from U.S. immigration authorities on your behalf.
+Once you sign Form G-28, the attorney is authorized to access your U.S. immigration file and to send and receive correspondence from U.S. immigration authorities on your behalf.
 (Your immigration file is confidential, so people outside the U.S. government can view it only with your consent.)

-Having an attorney receive such correspondence in your case can be very handy, in that the attorney most likely has a stable address and a good system for tracking your case, and will immediately understand the significance of any letter that arrives.
-For example, if USCIS sends a letter asking for additional documentation, the attorney can figure out why USCIS believes that information is lacking, and help you figure out what will satisfy it in time for the USCIS deadline.
+Having an attorney receive such correspondence in your case can be handy, in that the attorney most likely has a stable address and a good system for tracking cases.
+The attorney will immediately understand the significance of any communication that arrives from the U.S. government, and can alert you when immediate action is needed.

-Nevertheless, there may be times when the attorney receives a notification that you do not – particularly if you change addresses and forget to tell anyone.
-And even if you do the right thing and notify your attorney and the immigration authorities, the U.S. government sometimes loses these notifications and continues sending correspondence to old addresses regardless.
+In many situations, you will receive a copy of whatever original document the attorney receives from the U.S. government concerning your case.
+There might even be times when the attorney receives a notification that you do not, particularly if you change addresses and forget to tell anyone.
+And even if you do the right thing and notify your attorney and the immigration authorities of an address change, the U.S. government sometimes loses change of address notifications and continues sending correspondence to old addresses regardless.
 In other words, it's good to have your attorney as a backup recipient of U.S. government correspondence.